tweag/nickel/notes/standardization-meeting-07.12.21.md

 ### Type hole syntax
 [#226](https://github.com/tweag/nickel/issues/226)

-Currently, one has to write explicitly type signature to turn typechecking on:
+Currently, one has to write explicitly the type signature to turn typechecking on:
 `let foo : SomeType = ... in ...`

 **Proposal**